umvirt/lfsautobuilder/README.md

 - last_script.files - count of files installed by previous script.
 If this file is contain "0", this means that error has occurred and further installation should be interrupted.
 - autobuild.start - Unix-timestamp of moment before running an automatic build script.
 - autobuild.end - Unix-timestamp of moment after running an automatic build script.

+## Documentation

+Builder documentation is stored in Markdown format.

+To convert documentation from Markdown to HTML format type:

+    make doc

+After conversion HTML files should appear in root directory of Builder.